Introducing Mailbutler’s Shared Inbox Collaboration Features

 • How to time your next email properly, prioritize and focus its content

-• Set up the template
+• Set up the follow-up email template

 • Organize the process for a large audience